itsravenous/flickr-photostream/readme.txt

 Plugin that allows you to show your Flickr **Photostream**, **Photosets**, **Galleries**, **Group Pools**, or **Tags** in your blog, with a very elegant and awesome layout.

 Create a gallery with the **same style of Flickr or Google+**!
-Awesome thumbnails disposition with a **justified grid**, calculated by a <a href="http://miromannino.com/projects/justified-gallery/">fast Javascript algorithm</a>!
+Awesome thumbnails disposition with a **justified grid**, calculated by a fast javascript algorithm called <a href="http://miromannino.com/projects/justified-gallery/ ‎" title="Justified Gallery">Justified Gallery</a>!
 You can **configure the height of the rows** to have a grid that can be *like the justified grid of Flickr or of Google+*.
 But, you can do more!
 For example you can *configure the margin between the images*, create rows with fixed height, or decide if you want to justify the last row or not!

 You can also configure a gallery to show photos with a link to Flickr or with a **Lightbox** (Swipebox or Colorbox).